6 Best Homeowners Insurance Companies in Arkansas of 2025

 How Much Homeowners Insurance Do You Need?

-One of the most common questions we are asked about homeowners insurance is about how much coverage to buy.
+One of the most common questions about homeowners insurance is how much coverage to buy.

 - Dwelling coverage should be high enough to pay to rebuild your home from the ground up if it’s destroyed in a covered event.

-- Personal liability coverage protects your liability if a guest in your home is injured or their belongings are damaged or destroyed; we recommend between $100,000 and $500,000 of coverage.
+- Personal liability coverage protects your liability if a guest in your home is injured or their belongings are damaged or destroyed; we recommend between $100,000 and $500,000.

 - Guest medical coverage will reimburse your guests for medical expenses related to any injuries they sustain in your home, and most homeowners policies include $1,000-$5,000 of coverage per guest.

-- Additional living expenses coverage will pay for you and other members of your household to live in a hotel or rent a place if a covered event makes your home uninhabitable, and you should buy about 20% of your dwelling coverage.
+- Additional living expenses coverage will pay you and other household members to live in a hotel or rent a place if a covered event makes your home uninhabitable, and you should buy about 20% of your dwelling coverage.

 When you add everything up, you can see that you’ll need a policy with a limit of about twice the cost to rebuild your home, not including personal liability or guest medical coverage.